DOVPRELA Tablet Ref.[111585] Active ingredients: Pretomanid

 • serum calcium, magnesium, or potassium levels below the lower limits of normal.

-The entire regimen of pretomanid, bedaquiline, and linezolid must be discontinued if the patient develops clinically significant ventricular arrhythmia or a QTcF interval of greater than 500 ms (confirmed by repeat ECG).
+The entire regimen of pretomanid, bedaquiline, linezolid and with or without moxifloxacin must be discontinued if the patient develops clinically significant ventricular arrhythmia or a QTcF interval of greater than 500 ms (confirmed by repeat ECG).
 If syncope occurs, an ECG should be obtained to detect QT prolongation.

 The QT prolongation risk for the combination regimen has not been established at exposures higher than therapeutic levels.
 The risk may be increased if the systemic exposure of pretomanid is elevated (see sections 4.5 and 5.2).